vic/den/README.md

 Features are configured using [flake.aspects](https://github.com/vic/flake-aspects).
 For global features, this library [adds](nix/aspects.nix) `flake.aspects.default.host`, `flake.aspects.default.user` and `flake.aspects.default.home`.

+### Defining a host

-The following code example provides a tour of `den`'s usage.
-Remember that you are free to have as many or as few files as you want; the Dendritic pattern imposes no rules on where your files are located or how they are named.
+The following code defines a host.
+You can define all hosts/homes in a single file or split them on different modules.
+Remember that the Dendritic pattern imposes no rules on where your files are located or how they are named.
 It is up to you to organize and create a directory structure and aspect organization that makes sense for your use case.

 ```nix
 # modules/hosts.nix -- see <den>/nix/types.nix for schema.